HashimAlHasani/React-Notes/README.md

 ```
 Note: we changed the naming of the css file from App.css to index.css!

-Check tailwindcss.com for any css element that you may want to use.
+Check tailwindcss.com for any css attribute that you may want to use.

 # #########################################################################################
 # P4